Keeping Cool: The Power of Urban Trees

 The Southern US is getting even hotter

-Regarding urban transportation, incorporating trees into the urban landscape is not about aesthetics.
+Regarding urban transportation, incorporating trees into the urban landscape is not only about aesthetics.
 It’s about creating healthier, more comfortable environments for residents, particularly those who walk, bike and use transit.
 In areas where public transportation infrastructure is lacking, trees can serve as natural cooling stations, offering shade to those who must wait for extended periods at bus stops or train platforms.
 By strategically planting trees along sidewalks and at bus stops, cities can enhance walkability and encourage more people to choose active transportation options.
 This not only improves the overall experience of public transit users but also contributes to the broader goal of reducing greenhouse gas emissions by making sustainable transportation more appealing and accessible.

 Turning research into action, the nonprofit Climate Resolve in LA has a new approach, recruiting participants from at-risk communities, compensating them financially and offering specialized tree care courses to construct their own community-driven tree planting projects.
 Not only does this open up opportunities for employment, it can also create an enhanced sense of pride in their local communities.